 a sandstone headland with a bench carved by convicts 200 years ago for a British governor’s wife to admire the view.

 She had excellent taste.

 The panorama is one of the most expansive in Sydney.
 As for me, I took a more comfortable lawn chair at a pop-up cafe called Busby’s.
-This is also the idyllic setting for the St. George OpenAir cinema in summer (January 8 to February 16) and Handa Opera in fall (March 22 to April 21), when the Australian Opera performs on a stage on the water.
+This is also the idyllic setting for the Westpac OpenAir Cinema (formerly the St. George OpenAir cinema) in summer (January 9 to February 21) and Handa Opera in fall (March to April), when the Australian Opera performs on a stage on the water.